co-l/nicefox-graphdb/TDD_CYPHER_COMPLIANCE.md

 - Label predicate expression `(n:Label)` in RETURN - checks if node has a label
 - Fixed TCK parser to correctly handle "result should be empty" before side effects table
 - Added relationship pattern matching in TCK test runner for `[:TYPE]` comparisons
+- Added column name normalization for property expressions (`n.name` -> `n_name`)
-- Enabled passing Create1-6, Delete1-3, Match2, Return3 tests
+- Enabled passing Create1-6, Delete1-3, Match2-3, Return3-6 tests
 - Bidirectional relationship patterns `<-->` and `--`
 - IS NULL / IS NOT NULL in RETURN expressions
 - Multiple relationship types `[:TYPE1|TYPE2]`